meshery/meshery/docs/pages/project/FAQ.md

 - _Kubernetes user._
 - _[Scoop user](https://github.com/meshery/scoop-bucket)._

+#### Question: Is Meshery a service mesh?

+**Answer:** _No, as the cloud native management plane, Meshery provisions and manages the lifecycle of service meshes and all other kinds of cloud native infrastructure._

+#### Is Meshery open source?

+**Answer:** _Yes, Meshery is a Cloud Native Computing Foundation (CNCF) project and is licensed under Apache v2.
+As the cloud native management plane, Meshery is an extensible platform, offering multiple extension points within which users and partners can customize and extend Meshery's functionality._

+#### Question: Why should I use Meshery?

+**Answer:** _Meshery is an open source, vendor neutral project that facilitates testing across meshes.
+Other performance benchmark tools are not packaged into a mesh testing utility, but are only load-generators unto their own._

 #### Question: What is the difference between `make server` and `mesheryctl system start`?
 Do they both run Meshery on my local machine?